Internal Links

 have the same mentality as used car-dealers.
 Their sole aim is to get

-your money in their wallets.....you have been warned!!
+your money in their wallets.....You have been warned!!
 And they are just so full of hype for their products.....they really would be

-just as much at home selling dodgy merchandise at a car-boot sale....do NOT be fooled by any of them !!
+just as much at home selling dodgy merchandise at a car-boot sale....Do NOT be fooled by any of them !!
 Before a

 purchase ask around as to who are the best dealers....there are